Volak/ExportsGenerator/README.md

 # **ExportsGenerator**

-A simple yet **SUPER useful generator** for directory access using a directory path.
+A simple yet **SUPER useful generator** for manual directory access using a directory path.

 ---